What is Virtual Reality Training? Everything You Need To Know

 Virtual Reality (VR) training has become an increasingly valuable tool in learning and development, allowing your education to extend beyond an eLearning course or classroom setting.
 It’s estimated that 42.9 million people will use virtual reality training programs.

 VR is used in corporate training in several ways:

 - Scenario-Based Learning

 - Multi-Step Tasks

 What do you think of when someone talks about Virtual Reality?
 Perhaps you think of the movie Tron (1982).

-But the future is now, and Virtual Reality (VR) is not only existent, but is used for gaming, cinema, and even organization training.
+But the future is now, and Virtual Reality (VR) is not only existent, but is used for gaming, cinema, and even corporate training.
 Now, it’s time for you to jump on the VR bandwagon for your learning and development program.

-In this article, we will cover what VR training is, how VR is used in learning and development, along with the advantages and disadvantages of virtual reality corporate training programs.
+In this article, we will cover what VR based training is, how VR is used in learning and development, along with the advantages and disadvantages of virtual reality corporate training programs.

 There are two types of virtual reality settings:

 Well-suited for seated or stationary environments, as the position of your learners’ viewpoint, is fixed.
 Learners can interact with the environment via gaze control or a laser pointer controller.
 3DoF VR experiences are appropriate for many learning needs, including soft skills, branched learning, and clinical and operational training.